Review was updated on 4th March, 2021

 The Freeview Plus platform also incorporates the ability for a Personal Video Recorder (PVR) to record shows to hard disk via the EPG, in a similar fashion to those offered by Foxtel’s iQ boxes.
 But there’s a catch; just like earlier Freeview PVRs, the rules of carrying the logo include one that might be a dealbreaker for some.
 Skipping ads is frowned upon — not surprisingly, considering it’s the ads that pay for everything you’re watching and recording — and up until mid-2015, Freeview stood firm on the rule that any skip-ahead button on a PVR would have to skip 10 minutes minimum, making them useless for hopping over an ad break.
 That didn’t go down well with viewers, so it’s not entirely surprising that the rule has been relaxed so that the skip button can flash forward 3 minutes, which should take care of most of an ad break.

-If you’re buying a new TV and the idea of seamless catch-up and a constantly up-to-date, interactive guide sounds like a good idea to you — and more features are surely coming to this very extensible platform — then you’ll want to check for the Freeview Plus logo on the TV you buy.
+If you’re buying a new TV and the idea of seamless catch-up and a constantly up-to-date, interactive guide sounds like a good idea to you, then you’ll want to check for the Freeview Plus logo on the TV you buy.
 There’s no downside to it, as long as you’ve got the broadband connection to feed it.
 Most brand-name smart TVs have Freeview Plus built in by default even if the logo’s not there — you’ll know as soon as you tune in to a Free-to-air channel and see the familiar Freeview Plus brand slide into view.

 If you’re looking for a PVR, however, you may not be quite so convinced.
 The core functionality of Freeview Plus really shines on a TV, and though they’ve been relaxed, the restrictions on hard disk recording still makes a non-Freeview PVR a much more attractive proposition for many (not to mention the vastly larger range of brands and models to choose from).